Eddystone Building

-The Eddystone Building is a former hotel located in Midtown Detroit, Michigan, at 100-118 Sproat Street.
+The Eddystone Building is an apartment building and former hotel located in Midtown Detroit, Michigan, at 100-118 Sproat Street.
 It was listed on the National Register of Historic Places in 2006.

 History

 Usage as a hotel until the 1990s

 The Eddystone is one of three hotels on Park Avenue designed by Louis Kamper for Lew Tuller; the other two are the Royal Palm at 2305 Park Avenue and the former Park Avenue Hotel at 2643 Park Avenue (across Sproat from the Eddystone).
 All three are on the National Register of Historic Places.
 The Park Avenue Hotel was demolished in 2015.

 The Eddystone was the first of these hotels to be built.
 Tuller had already other hotels, and by the early 1920s the northern portion of Park Avenue looked like an ideal place to expand his hotel empire.
 Tuller hired Louis Kamper to design the hotel on the corner of Park Avenue and Sproat, and the building was constructed in 1924.
 The hotel had 312 rooms, most of which were rented monthly.

 Tuller, however, had overextended himself financially in building his hotels, and in 1928 lost all three Park Avenue hotels.
 Financier David P. Katz purchased the building, and owned it until 1966.
 However, the area surrounding the Eddystone became more impoverished, and as the neighborhood's fortunes declined so did the Eddystone's.
 It continued in operation as a residential hotel until the late 1990s, when it was abandoned.